• Skip to primary navigation

 Easy Banana Bread With Self-Rising Flour

-This banana bread made with self-rising flour is quick to make and is incredibly moist, soft, and sweet.
-It's the perfect treat for any occasion.
+This delightful banana bread made with self-rising flour is a quick and irresistible treat.

 • 440 grams (15.55 ounces / 1 ⅓ cups) bananas overripe and mashed